 Though I was honored by her gratitude, I was also disheartened to learn that not only is she in an unhappy and unhealthy relationship, but she is afraid to leave it because it will mark another “failed marriage” in her life.

-Imagine limiting yourself to a position of no matter how unhappy you are, you will not make certain choices to become happier.
+Imagine limiting yourself to a position where, no matter how unhappy you are, you will not make certain choices to become happier.
 Jenny’s limiting philosophy in her marriage is that she would rather stay unhappy than end up in divorce and be the person with yet “another failed marriage.”

 There’s something wrong with this picture.
 Marriage, to me, is all about amplifying love and happiness, not disintegrating it.
 And when it has disintegrated, you try to reinvigorate it in any way you can.
 Then, if you can’t, and you’ve tried absolutely everything, take the next step that will allow both of you to be happy again.